APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

-Eric Deggans is NPR’s first full-time TV critic, crafting stories and commentaries for the network’s shows, such as Morning Edition, Here & Now and All Things Considered, along with writing material for NPR.org.
-He also appears on NPR podcasts such as Life Kit, Code Switch, It’s Been a Minute and Pop Culture Happy Hour.
-Read More >
+Eric Deggans is NPR’s first full-time TV critic and media analyst, providing reviews, feature stories, commentary and guest hosting for the network’s shows such as Morning Edition and All Things Considered, along with writing for NPR.org and appearing on NPR podcasts such as Consider This, Life Kit, Code Switch, Pop Culture Happy Hour and It’s Been a Minute.

-Eric guest hosted CNN’s media analysis show Reliable Sources several times in fall 2013, joining a select group of journalists and media critics filling in for departed host Howard Kurtz; Eric appeared on Kurtz’s last show, guest hosted the program three times and then appeared on new host Brian Stelter’s first show.
-He also has joined a prestigious group of contributors to the first ethics book created in a partnership between Craigslist founder Craig Newmark and the Poynter Institute for Media Studies.
+Eric guest hosted CNN’s media analysis show Reliable Sources several times in fall 2013, joining a select group of journalists and media critics filling in for departed host Howard Kurtz (Eric appeared on Kurtz’s last show, guest hosted the program three times and then appeared on new host Brian Stelter’s first AND last show).
+He also joined a prestigious group of contributors to the first ethics book created in a partnership between Craigslist founder Craig Newmark and the Poynter Institute for Media Studies.
 Developed as Poynter’s first ethics book for the digital age, The New Ethics of Journalism was published in August 2013 by Sage/CQ Press.

-He lectured at Harvard’s COOP bookstore in 2017.
-Eric has also lectured or taught as an adjunct professor at Columbia University’s Graduate School of Journalism, Indiana University, University of Pennsylvania’s Annenberg School for Communications, DePaul University, Loyola University, George Washington University, California State University, the University of Tampa and many other colleges.
+Eric has also lectured or taught as an adjunct professor at Harvard University’s COOP bookstore, Columbia University’s Graduate School of Journalism, Indiana University, the University of Pennsylvania’s Annenberg School for Communications, DePaul University, Loyola University, George Washington University, California State University, the University of Southern California, the University of Tampa and many other colleges.

 His writing has also appeared in the New York Times online, Ebony magazine, POLITICO, Columbia Journalism Review, ESPN’s The Undefeated website, the Los Angeles Review of Books, Salon magazine, CNN.com, the Washington Post, Village Voice, VIBE magazine, Emmy magazine, Newsmax magazine, Rolling Stone Online and a host of other newspapers across the country.